 It's a non-imperial superpower.

-Americans don't want to do that, and they're non-imperial superpowers.
+Americans don't want to do that.

 So you've got to find a way of advancing your interests in the world and containing and destroying your enemies in the world.

-People don't like the George Bush model, which is actually, I think one reason why Marco Rubio has trouble, because Marco Rubio is essentially, in some ways, offering George W. Bush's third term.
+People don't like the George Bush model, which is actually, I think, one reason why Marco Rubio has trouble, because Marco Rubio is essentially, in some ways, offering George W. Bush's third term.

-You gotta come up with you've got to come up with something else.
+You've got to come up with something else.

 You know, how many people are in the KKK?